 Cheesesteak dinners — American Legion Post 24, in Dagsboro, is serving cheesesteaks every Monday evening from 5 to 8 p.m.
 Guests can try the new cheesesteaks with Amish sauce.

 Moose Lodge specials — East Sussex Moose Lodge on Mt.
-Zion Road in Frankford is offering weekly activities and food specials: on Tuesday nights, drop-in shuffle bowling at 6 p.m. and line dancing lessons at 5:30 p.m.; Wednesdays, four-piece fried chicken dinner specials; Thursdays, cheesesteak or hamburger specials; Fridays, various dinner specials; and Saturdays, entertainment.
+Zion Road in Frankford is offering weekly activities and food specials to support local charities: on Tuesday nights, drop-in shuffle bowling at 6 p.m.; Wednesdays, horseshoes and four-piece fried-chicken dinner specials; Thursdays, cheesesteak or hamburger specials; Fridays, dinner specials; and Saturdays, entertainment.

 Free CPR course — Beebe Healthcare will host free community CPR courses at 9 a.m. on the second Saturday of each month at Beebe Healthcare’s Medical Center in Lewes, for non-medical members of the community.
 Reservations are required to attend these courses.
 The class includes facilitation by a trained volunteer and a small reference book.
 It is not a full-certification CPR class, and cards are not issued.
 Register for upcoming classes by calling (302) 645-3248.